Setting Up Secure Connections

 elastic with password

-The connector’s trust store is a Java keystore file containing the certificates the connector should trust.
+The connector’s trust store is a Java keystore file or PKCS12 bundle containing the certificates the connector should trust.

 We’ll use the Java

 keytool command to create a keystore and populate it with the root certificates for Couchbase and/or Elasticsearch.